Albresky/HDU-Library-Master/readme/README_EN.md

       - `1:1000:15:8:2,1:1524:34:14:5,3:1412:22:18:2`

- - The example given above is going to reserve seats like this :
+ - The example given above is likely to reserve seats like this :

 |No.|Place|Location|Seat|Time|Duration|
 |---|---|---|---|---|---|